UDST/urbanaccess/docs/source/utilities.rst

 .. autodata:: urbanaccess.config.settings
     :annotation:

-By default the global configuration settings are already set, however they can be changed by using the functions in the ``urbanaccess_config`` class:
+By default the global configuration settings are already set, however they can be changed by using the functions in the ``UrbanAccessConfiguration`` class:

-.. autoclass:: urbanaccess.config.urbanaccess_config
+.. autoclass:: urbanaccess.config.UrbanAccessConfiguration
     :members: